BrentDean/8-Bit/README.md

 ## Overview

-This project is my attempt to connect the “software world” I know (Python, data structures, etc.) with the real hardware that executes instructions.
+This project is my attempt to connect the software world I know (Python, Java, Data Structures, etc.) with the real hardware that executes instructions.

 The goal is to design and build a simple 8-bit CPU on a custom PCB, then write a small toolchain in Python that: